Superior 50 Mile Trail Race Information

 Pacers are not allowed for the 50 mile race.
 Obviously you can “pace” with another registered runner, but any runner found running with a pacer who is not a registered runner (“a bandit”) will be disqualified.
 Your crew members may offer support but at the aid station locations only, no other spot on the course is acceptable.

-Info For Crews (runners please Share this with your crews):
+Info For Crews, Spectators and Family (runners please share this with your crews):

 Due to our past experience with people wearing headphones on trail runs such as these, we discourage their use however we won’t tell you can’t wear them .
 Full awareness of one’s surroundings, and the ability to communicate with other participants, race volunteers, and trail users not associated with the event are critical to everyone’s safety.
 Please use common sense.